 Given that both NDIS and Department of Education now do not require a paediatrician or psychiatrist to sign off on an autism diagnosis, many families are going without the Medicare rebate so that they can speed up the process.

-The NDIS access team has confirmed that a Level 2 or Level 3 autism diagnosis by a clinical psychologist, neuropsychologist or educational and developmental psychologist experienced in autism assessments is sufficient evidence of a “List A” condition.
+The NDIS access team has confirmed that a Lead Practitioner Diagnostic Evaluation Level 2 or Level 3 autism diagnosis by a:

 List A conditions are conditions that are likely to meet the disability requirements for access to the NDIS.

-The NDIS only requires consensus of the diagnosis by a paediatrician or psychiatrist IF the report by the psychologist states that an opinion or conferral of the diagnosis is required.
-Then, the NDIS will expect that report at some point in the future to confim diagnosis.
+The NDIS only requires consensus by a paediatrician or psychiatrist of an autism diagnosis IF the diagnostic evaluation prepared by the psychologist states that an opinion or conferral of the diagnosis is required.

 This is a different requirement from access to the Individual Disability Allocation through the Department of Education.